jomad/getting-and-cleaning-data-project/CodeBook.md

 * `Test or Train` - Type of the trials done

 ## Measurements
+* The measured parameters or variable names (features) are modified to become more readable and descriptive resulting to the following variables:

 *  `BodyAcc mean X`
 *  `BodyAcc mean Y`